Smart Cities Connect Conference & Expo

 1:15 PM - 2:05 PM

-Join IDC as we celebrate the award winners from the 2023 IDC Smart Cities North America Awards.
-This session will shine a spotlight on the winners of our 6th annual SCNAA.
+Join IDC as we celebrate the award winners from the 2024 IDC Smart Cities North America Awards.
+This session will shine a spotlight on the winners of our 7th annual SCNAA.
 All the winning projects are from forward-thinking state, local and/ or educational institutions and founded on strong leadership and the innovative use of technology to serve the public and deliver outcomes.
 These awards are especially important as these organization executed and sustained successful smart city initiatives amid challenging times.
 Moderated by Ruthbea Yesner, Vice President, IDC Government Insights and Smart Cities and Communities Strategies, this awards session will focus on best practices for successful project implementations.
 Join us to gain insight into the critical success factors of these award-winning initiatives that made more sustainable and livable cities with new services and economic opportunities.
-To learn more about the 2023 award winners visit: https://www.idc.com/prodserv/insights#government-smart_cities_awards
+To learn more about the 2024 award winners visit: https://www.idc.com/prodserv/insights#government-smart_cities_awards

 Ruthbea Yesner, Vice President, Government Insights and Smart Cities, IDC Government Insights (speaker)

-Smart Cities Startup Challenge V: Community Engagement and Urban/Municipal Infrastructure
+Smart Cities Startup Challenge IV

 2:10 PM - 3:00 PM